French bond yield surpasses Spain’s as investors mull budget woes

 The rising premium to hold French debt, already higher than Portugal’s, shows waning investor confidence as Europe’s second biggest economy faces pressure to present a budget, as well as long-term solutions to fix its mounting debt.

-Prime Minister Michel Barnier’s new government struggles amidst political turmoil to close a gaping hole in the budget as the public deficit is expected to exceed 6% of GDP this year, levels not seen since 1945, apart from the financial crisis of 2008 and Covid in 2020.
+Prime Minister Michel Barnier’s new government struggles amidst political turmoil to close a gaping hole in the budget as the public deficit is expected to exceed 6% of GDP this year, levels not seen since 1945, apart from the financial crisis of 2008 and covid in 2020.

 Swelling further investors’ doubts that France will be able to present a budget mandated by the EU, the French government is requesting more time from the European Commission to submit its plan for meeting the EU’s fiscal rules.